 The easiest thing to lower the risk is to avoid using devices altogether, but in this day and age, it is no longer practical.
 Thus, Android users are focusing on the next best option: installing virtual private networks (VPNs).
 In order to understand the benefits of this would be interesting to read the Review Express VPN

-VPNs work similarly as leased lines.
+VPNs work similarly to leased lines.
 They give you access to a more secure and private network, which lowers your exposure to hackers and other cybercriminals.
 But unlike leased lines, they don’t have the hefty price tag.
+Each time you connect to a network using a VPN, your data is kept safe and encrypted so that no hacker could have access to it.

 Most of all, you feel more secure.
 The channels are private, out of the prying eyes of cybercriminals and even of the state.
 It becomes easier and more convenient to share important content across networks even if they’re found all around the globe.